manjaro-contrib/mjr.sh/README.md

 ## Notes

+- if you'd like a little cli wrapper-script, check out [the one used in manjaro-sway](https://mjr.sh/11F8)
 - references to `https://example.com` are being purged on a regular basis
 - all of this makes use of the generous free tiers of cloudflare workers and [d1](https://developers.cloudflare.com/d1/platform/pricing/), so 100k links can be added per day and they can be read 5 Mio times per day and take up virtually no space.
 We should be good for a long time :tm:
 - no information is being stored on who created the links